Overview of Akura™ 96 Spheroid Microplate

 Then, add 70 μl of the fresh medium by placing the pipette tip at the ledge, using a dispensing rate of <50 μl/sec.

 Important - when using automated liquid handling devices, an off-center alignment of the vertical pipette tip will achieve the same effect.

 Q: What is the best way to prevent evaporation in the outer wells of my plates?

-- Use an incubator with good humidity control (>95% of rel. humidity), and exercise best practice in maintaining and minimizing loss of humidity (e.g. minimize incubator door opening and closing).
+- Use an incubator with good humidity control (>95% of rel. humidity), and exercise best practices in maintaining and minimizing loss of humidity (e.g. minimize incubator door opening and closing).

-InSphero Akura™ 96 Spheroid Microplate was previously know as InSphero GravityTRAP™ ULA plate.
+Disclaimer - InSphero Akura™ 96 Spheroid Microplate was previously known as InSphero GravityTRAP™ ULA plate.

 - Hofmann, Sarah, et al. "Patient-derived tumor spheroid cultures as a promising tool to assist personalized therapeutic decisions in breast cancer." bioRxiv (2021)